 One of the more recent sites to join the list of UNESCO sites in Egypt, is the Saint Catherine Area.
 This location is centered on the Mount Horeb which is considered sacred amongst Islam as well as Christianity and Judaism.

 The above sites received recognition as UNESCO World Heritage Sites of Egypt owing to their cultural significance.
 But the Wadi Al-Hitan or whale valley has managed to secure the title of natural heritage site of Egypt since it contains rare fossilized remains of extinct whale species.
-The discovery of these findings led to the explanation of how whales evolved from a land mammal to an oceanic species.
+The discovery of these findings led to the explanation of how whales evolved from land mammals to oceanic species.